yokawasa/sqs-bulk-loader/README.md

 # sqs-bulk-loader
-A Golang tool that sends bulk messages in parallel to AWS SQS
+A Golang tool that sends bulk messages in parallel to Amazon SQS

 ## Usage